alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 <img id="cli-test-img" src="./images/rust-test-cli.png">
 </div>

+And with that, we have functioning tests.

-Something I also do when writing Rust is occasionally verify my code's still compiling:
+Oh, yeah—something I do when writing Rust is occasionally verify my code's still compiling.
+Let's do that now while we're still young:

 ```bash
 cargo check
 ```

-And with that, we have functioning tests.

-What should we tackle next?
-Because this was my first real foray into Rust territory, there are a few additional syntax-related points to call out:

-- functions return implicitly when an expression ends without a semicolon
-- something else
-- rule of threes
+Phew, we're good.
+(At least you _better_ be.
+Go ahead and double-check your work or refer to the repo if it's not compiling for you.)

 Alright, on to the second half of this service: actually _creating_ the blog template.